 opened in fall 2009.

-dinner menus.
-William T's is open to the general public.
+lunch, dinner and Sunday brunch and is open to the general public;

 42,000-square-foot building that houses the College's mathematics

-and science programs was opened for the 2006-07 school year.
+and science programs, was opened for the 2006-07 academic year.
 The

 Fugitte Science Center includes laboratories, smart classrooms, and